ai-traders/ide/README.md

  vagrant (won’t be implemented now), defaults to docker – will run docker run command
 * `IDE_DOCKER_IMAGE`, the only required setting, docker image (or in the future maybe openstack image) to use
 * `IDE_DOCKER_OPTIONS="--privileged"` will append the string into docker run command.
 This is a fallback, because I can’t predict all the ide usage but I think such a fallback will be needed.
 * `IDE_IDENTITY`, what on localhost should be mounted into container as `/ide/identity`, defaults to `HOME`
-* `IDE_WORK`, what on localhost should be mounted into container as /ide/work, this is your working copy, your project repository; defaults to current directory.
+* `IDE_WORK`, what on localhost should be mounted into container as `/ide/work`, this is your working copy, your project repository;
- In order to let container see your working copy so that is has code to work on, and, in order to let you later see any container's work result (code changes).
+ defaults to current directory.
+Thanks to this, a container can see your working copy so that is has code to work on, and you can see any container's work result (code changes).

 ## Installation
 ```bash